 Her meringue was always perfectly toasted and sweet.
 I loved it when it would start to weep, but seeing the drops on her perfectly toasted meringue always upset her.
 To me, those little beads were like little drops of honey.
 To mom, those drops became her nemesis.

 Now that I make the pies for a holiday, I wanted to take the best parts of mom’s pie and update it a little bit.
 More tart lemon flavor was in order.
 And a meringue that doesn’t weep.

 HOW DO I MAKE A FRENCH LEMON MERINGUE PIE?

-TIPS FOR MAKING THIS HOLIDAY PIE RECIPE:
+TIPS FOR MAKING THIS RECIPE:

 - Be sure to constantly stir the curd while cooking.
 It can scorch easily.
 You’ll want to cook the mixture until it looks thicker than pudding, but not as thick as jello.